TOAST-DOCS/Gamebase/en/ios-etc.md

 }
 ```

 #### Push Click Message

-* This event is triggered when a received message is clicked.
+* This event is triggered when a received push message is clicked.

 **Example**